[UPDATED: August 4, 2021. Originally written by David Posteraro.]

-According to the Pew Research Center, as long ago as 2016, fully 82% of U.S. adults said they ‘at least sometimes’ read online customer ratings or reviews before purchasing items for the first time, including 40% who said they ‘always’ or ‘almost always’ did so.
-More recent data shows that fully 94% of customers read online reviews, and 72% of customers don’t take action until they have read reviews.
+According to the Pew Research Center, in 2016, 82% of U.S. adults said they ‘at least sometimes’ read online customer ratings or reviews before purchasing items for the first time, including 40% who said they ‘always’ or ‘almost always’ did so.
+More recent data shows that fully 94% of customers read online reviews, and 72% of customers don’t take purchasing action until they have read reviews.
 This demographic increases for consumers under 50.
-Again, according to Pew Research, more than half (53%) of 18- to 29-year-olds and 47% of 30- to 49-year-olds say they ‘always’ or ‘almost always’ read online reviews when buying something for the first time.
+More than half (53%) of 18- to 29-year-olds and 47% of 30- to 49-year-olds say they ‘always’ or ‘almost always’ read online reviews when buying something for the first time.

 How Important Is a Review?